sultan99/holycow/README.md

 So, it is all about state management handled by hooks.
 Think of it as a utility for creating hooks that can store a global state across the entire application.
 The coolest part is that it works without context providers, observables, selectors, or HOC connectors.
 No boilerplate code but hooks.

 ### 🦄 Main features
 - The library is tree-shakeable with no external dependency.
-Gzip size: ~1.2kb.
+[Gzip size: ~1.6kb](https://bundlephobia.com/package/@holycow/state@1.1.0).
 - The state hooks can be used outside of the React tree.
 - Greedy rendering.
 Only updated values trigger component rendering.
 - Computed values with caching and hook nesting.